opensearch-project/opensearch-migrations/deployment/copilot/README.md

 #### Setting up existing Copilot infrastructure

 It is **important** to run any `copilot` commands from within this directory (`deployment/copilot`).
 When components are initialized the name given will be searched for in the immediate directory structure to look for an existing `manifest.yml` for that component.
 If found it will use the existing manifest and not create its own.
-This Copilot app already has existing manifests for each of its services and a test environment, which should be used for proper operation.
+This Copilot app already has existing manifests for each of its services and a dev environment, which should be used for proper operation.

 When initially setting up Copilot, each component (apps, services, and environments) need to be initialized.
 Beware when initializing an environment in Copilot, it will prompt you for values even if you've defined them in the `manifest.yml`, though values input at the prompt are ignored in favor of what was specified in the file.